 Last year, the famous Canadian contest had to swiftly pivot its design due to the emergence of COVID-19.
 Paper cups were scrapped from the contest at the last minute in response to public health concerns, and this change was permanently implemented with the roll out of the new contest in March.
 This fall, with the pandemic still a part of our lives, Tim’s has announced that it will be continuing its revised version for a second time this year with, the company says, its largest prize pool to date.

 “It’s been a challenging year but we wanted to give Canadians something to look forward to and enjoy this fall,” says Hope Bagozzi, the chief marketing officer for Tim Hortons.
 “We’re celebrating our guests and showing our appreciation by giving them a second chance to play Roll Up this year and win with every roll.”
 (Note: This is only the second time in all of the contest’s history that it has been rolled out twice in one year.)

 In a press release earlier this year, the company announced its two main goals were to pivot to digital, and to retire the “Please Play Again” message, which meant every roll was a winner.
 The same continues for this second edition, and so does the eligibility to win prizes with the purchase of hot beverages, select cold beverages, breakfast sandwiches and breakfast wraps.

-If every roll is now a winner, what do the prizes look like?
+If every roll is a winner, what do the prizes look like?

 How does it work?

 By scanning your Tim Hortons app or a Tims Rewards card when making a purchase, you will earn one or more “rolls,” which will reveal a prize.
 In addition to in-store purchases, delivery orders through the Tim Hortons app will earn a roll for each qualifying item.
 To reveal your roll’s prize, you can either visit the Roll Up To Win website or use the Tim Hortons app.
-The new digital version will provide the look of rolling up the rim, and will even make a noise, the company says.
+The digital version will provide the look of rolling up the rim, and will even make a noise, the company says.